joedono/House-of-Z/Notes/previously.md

 Roll initiative.

 ## 2021-03-14
-Previously, on I've Got A Hole In My Pocket:
+Previously, on I've Got A Hole In My Pocket

 Many things were done!
 Ibal was acquitted of his crime after presenting all his evidence to a very grateful Kathra Dankil, a clerk in the queen's office who loved getting things off her to-do pile.
 He took one of his old wanted posters as a souvenir.
 Theryn enjoyed a nice little walk around the castle and made some new friends.
 Ardin bought everyone a set of stylish winter clothing from Threads & Thrashings, and some lumber and tools to make a dropbox.
 Fran and Valmar hired the Hansen family to watch their house for about two weeks while the party is out adventuring and waiting for other applicants to come in.
 Liara earned her passage into the Forbidden Section of the Wizard's Library and researched her "condition."
 The party bunked in for the night in a manor that's feeling more and more like a home.
 Liara had a nightmare about an army of snake people made of darkness threatening her before Valmar stepped in and saved her.
 He turned to face a growling darkness and told Liara it was "her turn now" before pushing her through a door of light.